etemesi254/etemesi254.github.io/_posts/2022-09-09-Google-SUmmer-Of-Code-Writeup.md

 Thanks to Aous T. Naman who made time to answer my questions both in the discord chat and in video meetings, your input was valuable.

-And thanks to everyones who made this possible.
+And thanks to everyone who made this possible.

 ## References